When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ3: How do real-world developers perceive these differences, and what factors contribute to them?

-In comparison, \textit{External-Offboard Invocation} (i.e., deploying large models on cloud or ground devices to provide decision support via external interfaces) and \textit{Internal-Onboard Control} (i.e., embedding large models into the UAV's control system to generate flight control commands directly) were selected by 67.3\% and 26.9\% of practitioners, respectively.
-The application of these two methods is relatively limited and, in practical use, is not as common as the \textit{Hybrid-Onboard Assistance} approach.
-This reflects that the application of LLMs in the UAV field is still in the early stages, with the industry more reliant on enhancing decision support rather than direct control.
+\textbf{Common UAV-LLM Integration Approaches.} To understand the technical details of UAV-LLM integration, we asked developers to select from three integration methods.
+Survey results show that \textit{Hybrid-Onboard Assistance} is the most prevalent, chosen by 82.7\% of developers.
+In this approach, LLMs serve as supporting tools for task planning, path reasoning, and decision support rather than directly intervening in flight control.
+In comparison, \textit{External-Offboard Invocation} (i.e., deploying large models on cloud or ground devices to provide decision support via external interfaces) and \textit{Internal-Onboard Control} (i.e., embedding large models into the UAV's control system to generate flight control commands directly) were selected by 67.3\% and 26.9\% of developers, respectively.
+This suggests that LLM integration is in its early stages, with developers believe that LLMs are better suited to supporting tasks rather than directly participating in flight control.

-Although LLMs show strong potential in auxiliary tasks, their stability, interpretability, and real-time performance have not yet met the high standards required for industrial applications in core tasks like flight control.
-Therefore, LLMs are currently more applied in low-risk scenarios such as Task Planning and decision support, while their use in high-risk areas like flight control remains highly restricted.
-One practitioner in the survey pointed out, \textit{``I do not think LLMs are needed for tasks inboard the uav. } \textit{AI can have a place on board for image processing to add sensors.
+The restriction of LLMs to low-risk auxiliary tasks stems from concerns regarding their stability, interpretability, and real-time performance.
+Some developers in the survey pointed out, \textit{``I do not think LLMs are needed for tasks inboard the uav.''} and \textit{``AI can have a place on board for image processing to add sensors.
 But AI should never be put in direct control of a uav.
-It is an unnecessary, lazy, and non-robust approach to vehicle control.''} This clearly reflects the cautious attitude of the industrial sector towards the use of LLMs in critical UAV control tasks, with the belief that LLMs are more suitable for supporting tasks rather than directly participating in flight control.
+It is an unnecessary, lazy, and non-robust approach to vehicle control.''} This clearly reflects the developers' cautious attitude towards the use of LLMs in critical UAV control tasks.